Nirmala Sitharaman: Cabinet minister

-On 31 May 2019, Nirmala Sitharaman was appointed as the finance and corporate affairs minister.
-She is India's first full-time female finance minister.
+After BJP won a majority in the 2019 Indian general election, Seetharaman was appointed as the minister of finance and corporate affairs in the Second Modi ministry on 30 May 2019.
+She is the second woman to hold the position after Indira Gandhi, and India's first full-time female finance minister.
 She presented her maiden budget in the Indian parliament on 5 July 2019.
-During the COVID-19 pandemic in India she was made in-charge of the COVID-19 Economic Response Task Force.
-Under her tenure as the finance minister in 2022, India became the fifth largest economy in the world, and the GDP of the country was said to have seen massive growth positively with historical context.
+During the COVID-19 pandemic, she was in-charge of the COVID-19 Economic Response Task Force.
+After the 2024 Indian general election, she was reappointed as the finance minister in the Third Modi ministry in June 2024.
+In June 2025, a Delhi court issued a notice to her in connection with a criminal defamation plea filed by Lipika Mitra, the wife of former Aam Aadmi Party minister Somnath Bharti.